davidgiven/fluxengine/doc/disk-c64.md

 300 bytes per second (!).
 (The drive itself could transfer data reasonably quickly.)

-A standard 1541 disk has 35 tracks of 17 to 21 sectors, each 256 bytes long.
+A standard 1541 disk has 35 tracks of 17 to 21 sectors, each 256 bytes long
+(sometimes 40 tracks).

 A standard 1581 disk has 80 tracks and two sides, each with 10 sectors, 512 bytes long.